 Cod also delivers some wonderful health benefits.
 It is especially heart healthy and can lower triglycerides, control or lower blood pressure, and provide substantial protection against heart attack.

 It has been pointed out to me that the words “cod” and “cold” are so close since cod needs the cold, deep, Arctic waters to survive.
-Haddock, flounder, and ollock are in the same family and are mild, without a ‘fishy’ taste.
+Haddock, flounder, and pollock are in the same family and are mild, without a ‘fishy’ taste.
 It takes on other flavors nicely and blends well with whatever is served alongside.

 Right now it the perfect time to harvest dill fresh (not the flowering tops).